awslabs/service-workbench-on-aws/scripts/load-test-workspaces/README.md

 Before performing scalability test with this script, you need to prepare those things:

 - Open a terminal and `cd ./script/load-test/`.
-- Store a fresh access token to Service-Workbench-On-Aws in the bash variable : `$ export API_TOKEN='<token_value>'`.
+- Store a fresh access token to the solution's API in the bash variable : `$ export API_TOKEN='<token_value>'`.
 - In a side sheet, take note of the hostname of the Api*Gateway you want to adress.
 You will need it to set your configuration file.
-  \*\*\_Advice : you can get those information in a few actions by connecting on web browser to your version of Service-Workbench-On-Aws.
+  \*\*\_Advice : you can get those information in a few actions by connecting on web browser to your version of the solution.
 (Open the network tab and you'll find the hostname of the api and your fresh Bearer token in the requests that your web browser sent.)*\*\*
 - Make sure that your AWS Credentials are set and up-to-date.
 See the [AWS cli quickstart guide for help](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
-In case you are handling multiple accounts with the access management tool [Okta](https://www.okta.com) then, make sure to run the [python script](https://github.com/Nike-Inc/gimme-aws-creds) `gimme-aws-creds` to get fresh access to the version of Service-Workbench-On-Aws you want to test.
+In case you are handling multiple accounts with the access management tool [Okta](https://www.okta.com) then, make sure to run the [python script](https://github.com/Nike-Inc/gimme-aws-creds) `gimme-aws-creds` to get fresh access to the version of the solution you want to test.

 Once you have those few things prepared, you are ready to set your config file and run your tests :